fullzer4/System/README.md

   device list
 ```

-Replace wlan0 and WifiNetwork for your parameters
+Replace "wlan0" and "WifiNetwork" with your specific parameters.

 ```bash
   station wlan0 connect WifiNetwork
 ```
-Then after connectiong just exit
+After connecting, simply exit:

 ```bash
   exit
 ```

-3 - after connecting to a network we are going to install your arch linux with archinstall
+3 - After connecting to a network, we will install Arch Linux using archinstall:

 ```bash
   archinstall
 ```

-### In the options i prefer to use this settings for my enviromment:
+### Preferred settings for my environment in the options:

 In 'Drivers': is use ext4 format without /home partition